 TRAINING

-Mineplex offers a practical and contextualised one-day workshop specifically designed for frontline supervisors to provide them with the knowledge and know-how to fulfill their obligations.
+Mineplex offers practical, context-specific one-day workshops designed for frontline supervisors and superintendents to equip them with the knowledge, know-how, and confidence to fulfil their obligations.

 Key Learning Outcomes: